-QR Codes were a huge hit in 2020 and 2021, offering businesses a safe way to get information out to their customers.
+Even though QR codes have been around for many years their popularity really took off in 2020 and 2021, offering businesses a safe way to get information out to their customers.
 For example, many restaurants have started using QR Codes to eliminate menus and the hassle of constant disinfecting.

 So, what is a QR Code?
 QR is an abbreviation for Quick Response Code.
 It is a two-dimensional barcode that an individual can scan with a phone or tablet camera and then be taken to information provided by a business.

 A QR Code can be used for many reasons.
 You can use it as a locator, a tracker, or even to take payments.
 Other actions include directing to your website or social media site, adding your contact information to their phone, sending a text message, sharing a wifi password, or even providing information regarding an event.

 A quick Google search shows that there are plenty of options for creating a QR code.
 For this example, we’ll explore QRCode Monkey.
 They are a great option as you can create, edit and track your QR codes.
 They also offer a huge variety of QR generators from URL, email, location, social media, events, and more.
 We’ll start by creating one for an event.

 1. Enter your content: Event title, location, start and end time

 2. Set your QR colors (Reminder: stick to your brand): Instead of asking for a traditional color name, it will ask for a Hex code.
 Find your Hex code in your brand manual or ask your graphic designer.

 3. Add a logo: Adding a logo will help you stand out to consumers and be recognizable.

 4. Customize design: You can customize the QR code by eyeballing the shape, eye frame shape, and body shape.